 The Town and the members of the Town's fire department each appoint two members to the five-member local board of trustees for the Firefighter's Relief Fund.
 The State Insurance Commissioner appoints one additional member to the local board of trustees.
 The Firefighter's Relief Fund is funded by a portion of the fire and lightning insurance premiums which insurers remit to the State.
 The State passes these monies to the local board of the Firefighter's Relief Fund.
 The funds are used to assist firefighters in various ways.
 The Town obtains an ongoing financial benefit from the Fund for the on-behalf of payments for salaries and fringe benefits made to members of the Town's fire department by the board of trustees.
-During the fiscal year ended June 30, 2019, the Town reported no revenues and expenditures made through the Fireman's Relief Fund.
-The participating governments do not have any equity interest in the joint venture, so no equity has been reflected in the financial statements at June 30, 2019.
-The Firefighter's Relief Fund does not issue separate audited financial statements.
+During the fiscal year ended June 30, 2020, the Town reported no revenues and expenditures made through the Fireman's Relief Fund.
+The participating governments do not have any equity interest in the joint venture, so no equity has been reflected in the financial statements.
 Instead, the local board of trustees files an annual financial report with the State Firefighter's Association.
 This report can be obtained from the Association at 323 West Jones Street, Suite 401, Raleigh, North Carolina 27603.